rilwanfit/Developer-Guides/Testing/PHPUnit.md

 ### If you want to run a specific tests
 `./bin/phpunit tests/SomeTest.php`

+### If you want to run only one test?
+`./bin/phpunit --filter testItDoesNotAllowToAddDinosToUnsecureEnclosures`

 ### Assertion

 It is the heart and soul of unit testing.
 An assertion comes together with constraint.